KGy SOFT Image Debugger Visualizers

 When a type is debugged in Visual Studio and there is a debugger visualizer installed for that type, then a magnifier icon appears that you can click to open the visualizer.

-If an image or icon instance is debugged in a non read-only context, then it can be modified, replaced or cleared.
+If an image or icon instance is debugged in a non read-only context, then it can be modified, replaced or cleared (supported for GDI+ types only).

-Several modifications are allowed on non-read-only images such as rotating, resizing, changing pixel format with quantizing and dithering, adjusting brightness, contrast and gamma, or even editing the palette entries of indexed bitmaps.
+Several modifications are allowed on non-read-only images such as rotating, resizing, changing pixel format with quantizing and dithering, adjusting brightness, contrast and gamma, or even editing the palette entries of indexed bitmaps (supported for GDI+ types only, or when you execute the KGy SOFT Imaging Tools application from the Visual Studio Tools menu).

 Installing Debugger Visualizers